 How to Elope in Oklahoma

-Let’s be honest, while the legal part of getting married is the least exciting part of planning an elopement, it is maybe the most important component.
+Let’s be honest, while the legal part of getting married is the least exciting part of planning an elopement, it is the most important component.

 Marriage licenses in Oklahoma are handled by the county clerk’s office.
 You can find the closest office to you here – County Clerks List Oklahoma.
 You and your partner will need to show up in person at the office, with valid forms of identification.
 Approved forms of ID are driver’s license, birth certificate, passport, etc. These ID’s will need to confirm your age.
 A marriage license in Tulsa costs about $50.
 However, if you have attended approved marriage counseling, this cost may be discounted to $5!